mother-of-all-self-hosting/mash-playbook/docs/services/traefik.md

 ## Configuration

-To enable this service, add the following configuration to your `vars.yml` file and re-run the [installation](../installing.md) process:
+To enable this service, add the following configuration to your `vars.yml` file and re-run the [installation](../installing.md) process.

+### Traefik managed by the playbook

 ```yaml
 ########################################################################